GouchinHub/NoteApp/README.md

 # NoteApp
 Distributed systems, Assignment 2

-node.js is required to run the application
+Node.js is required to run the application

-##usage
+## Usage

-### in root folder run the following to install all dependencies
+### In root folder run the following to install all dependencies

 ```